 The second (and highly anticipated) stop in Fort Worth was the Kimble Art Museum.
 Constructed between 1969 and 1972 by Louis I. Kahn, the original idea came from Kay Kimbell and his wife Velma Fuller Kimbell.
 The building is renowned for its design and also houses some of the more famous paintings found in Texas.
 The two showings that we took in featured Francois Boucher and Joseph Mallord William Turner.

 Anyone who has studied Art History knows Boucher.
 Most of his work from the 18th Century revolves around naked women surrounded by little cherubs and some sort of mythological scene.

-The official museum write up: “Boucher was among the most illustrious French artists of the 18th century and became premier peintre to Louis XV in 1765.
+The official museum write-up: “Boucher was among the most illustrious French artists of the 18th century and became premier peintre to Louis XV in 1765.
 The Drawings of Francois Boucher (1703-1770) celebrates the 300th anniversary of the artist’s birth and is the first comprehensive exhibition of his graphic work.
-His drawings have a spontaneity and an inexhaustible variety that have greatly appealed to connoisseurs and collectors.
+His drawings have a spontaneity and an inexhaustible variety that has greatly appealed to connoisseurs and collectors.
 The exhibition includes approximately 80 sheets, many never before seen in the United States, selected from museums and private collections worldwide.”

 I am told that Boucher used a number of students to do the background work on his paintings, and he later added the figures and cherubs.
 He often used his own wife and children as models for these figures.